next-theme/theme-next-docs/source/docs/theme-settings/index.md

 This feature is currently a bit simplistic, and we will further improve it in the future.
 {% endnote %}

-NexT allows to minify hexo generation.
+NexT allows to minify Hexo generation.
 Set the value `minify` to `true` in {% label primary@theme config file %} as following:

 ```yml next/_config.yml
 # Remove unnecessary files after hexo generate.